 Following degrees in resource management, agronomy, and civil engineering, Dr. Otto Stein has served as a professor in the Department of Civil Engineering at Montana State University since 2006 and has more than 15 years of experience in civil engineering and water resources.
 He received a doctorate in Civil Engineering in 1990 and has authored dozens of refereed articles and other published works on constructed wetlands, water resources, and hydrological science.
 He has demonstrated substantial experience in the design and performance of constructed wetlands, including their hydrology, hydraulics, chemistry, and water quality.
 His specific knowledge of sulfur cycling and its role in constructed wetlands is notable, and he also has valuable experience in habitat improvement projects, soil erosion, soil-water interactions, and sedimentation processes.
-With a strong blended background in research, teaching, and publication, Dr. Stein is extremely well-suited to serve as a new member of this year's SFER panel on constructed wetlands, water quality, hydrology, and other regional issues facing South Florida.
+With a strong blended background in research, teaching, and publication, Dr. Stein is extremely qualified to serve as a member of this year's SFER panel on constructed wetlands, water quality, hydrology, and other regional issues facing South Florida.
+His insight on these key topics has been very helpful during his participation in the peer review of the 2008 and 2009 South Florida Environmental Reports.